The first real cold has hit and I am putting ginger in my tea for that extra wall-tightening glow in the stomach.

 POUR HOMME/ VERSACE (1984)

-A brief tale of ginger and missed opportunity from my youth……….
+A brief tale of ginger and ‘missed opportunity’ from my youth……….

-In fact we were in the middle of talking about this scent, him passionately trying to convince me it was the greatest men’s aftershave ever made, when my head was suddenly punched against the wall from behind, cutting me just above the eye.
+In fact we were in the middle of talking about this scent, him passionately trying to convince me it was the greatest men’s scent ever made, when my head was suddenly punched against the wall from behind, cutting me just above the eye.
 I had no idea what had hit me, but in fact it was Duncan in an uncharacteristically jealous rage (perhaps I had been more entranced than I realized).
 Seconds later he had been thrown onto the pounding dancefloor and was being kicked by me as the blood flowed.
 The group’s bouncers immediately came to break up the lovers’ scrap and we were thrown out in disgrace, me crying in the taxi all the way back home.

-There should be far more masculines in this vein; forthright, yet elegant, complex enhancements of male beauty.
+I wish there were more masculines in this vein; forthright, yet elegant, complex enhancements of male beauty.